 - Any pre-existing conditions

 - Previous results in similar legal cases

 Every slip and fall accident case will have different facts.
-When you work with Kelly & Associates, our skilled lawyers will review the specifics of your case and place an estimated value on it.
+When you work with Michael Kelly, our skilled lawyers will review the specifics of your case and place an estimated value on it.
 Keep in mind that it is an estimate only — any number of factors could arise that could affect the ultimate outcome of your case.